How Being Diagnosed With Bipolar Disorder Saved My Life

 In hindsight, the signs seem clear as day, but until March 2019 I had no idea that I was struggling with anything besides the depressive disorder I had been diagnosed with as a teenager.
 In retrospect, I realize that for years I had been cycling through hypomania, a less intense form of the manic episodes that characterize bipolar I disorder and depression.

 I would go through periods of time when I spent inordinate amounts of money that I did not have.
-One Christmas while I was unemployed, I put nearly $1,000 on my PayPal credit card buying gifts for family and friends.
-I also experienced creative bursts when I would suddenly develop a passion for painting or writing poetry.
-I even went so far as trying to apply for an MFA before realizing my poetry was pretty elementary (unfortunately, I didn’t realize this before embarrassing myself at a number of open mic nights).
-I maintained an erratic sleep schedule, waking up at odd times in the early morning or not going to bed at all, but still felt electrified with a buzzing and inexplicable energy.
+I also experienced creative bursts when I would suddenly develop a passion for painting or writing poetry out of the blue.
+I had an erratic sleep schedule, waking up at odd times in the early morning or not going to bed at all, but still felt electrified with a buzzing and inexplicable energy.

 And through all this, I failed miserably at keeping a steady job.

-Prior to being diagnosed with bipolar disorder, I had a history of mental health challenges, but I was only ever diagnosed with major depressive disorder.
-In the span of a decade I saw over 30 therapists, a dozen psychiatrists and was hospitalized three times.
-I dropped out of college, had affairs with men 15 years my senior and attempted to kill myself.
+Prior to being diagnosed with bipolar disorder, I had a history of mental health challenges.
+I was diagnosed with major depressive disorder at the age of 16.
+In the span of a decade I saw over 30 therapists, a dozen psychiatrists and was hospitalized three times for suicidal ideation and attempts.
 I tried many different medications and types of therapy, but my struggles were extremely cyclical.
 Invariably, after a few good months, I would end up back in a crisis center.

 It felt like it would never end, and I had little hope that things would ever improve.
-I could not see myself ever being capable of buying a house, advancing my career or experiencing stability.
-I don’t know how I managed to keep going.
-All I can do is be grateful that I never truly gave up.
+I could not see myself ever being capable of buying a house, advancing my career, or having a family.

 Things started to turn around when I got the job at my current company in the summer of 2018.
 I was coming out of a depressive state at the time.
-I had no money to my name (my mother sent me funds to buy my interview outfit), and my boyfriend and I were living with family.
+I had no money to my name.
 The fact that I landed the job was a miracle unto itself; I had little experience in the field, but the interviews went well and fortunately the team members I spoke with felt that I would be a good fit.

 Something within me knew I could not quit this time.
 There had to be another way that would not perpetuate the vicious cycle I had fallen into.